sunlightlabs/rack-honeypot/README.md

     config.middleware.use "Rack::Honeypot"

 That's all there is to it.
+Fire up your app, View Source on a page with a form, and see the magic.

 There are a few options you can pass in: